-Students with an Individualized Education Plan (IEP) or Section 504 Plan are provided with specific accommodations to their needs provided by Integrated Services and their school site.
+Students with an Individualized Education Plan (IEP) or Section 504 Plan are provided with specific accommodations, including digital hardware, by Integrated Services and/or Student Services and their school site.

 Classroom technology is one of the deliverables that IT has implemented to create a classroom environment that is inclusive for all through Universal Design.
-IT also knows that there may be exceptions to this technology.
+IT recognizes that there may be exceptions to this technology.

-IT has digital equipment available for staff to choose from in the PSDepot, which may help to provide accommodations for students and staff who require them.
-All hardware and related peripherals made available through PSDepot are reviewed to ensure compliance with current accessibility standards when applicable.
-If different equipment is required, an accessibility request may be submitted to ensure that digital equipment accommodations are met.
+IT has approved digital equipment available for staff to choose from in the PSDepot, (internal staff link) which may help to provide accommodation(s) for students and staff upon request.
+If different equipment is required, an accessibility request may be submitted to ensure that digital equipment accommodation(s) are met.

 All classrooms in PSD are currently outfitted with the digital hardware specifications as stated in the Summary section for Digital Hardware.
-All staff are provided with a computing device, which is modifiable for the specific accommodation required upon request.
+All staff are provided with a computing device, which can be modified upon request.